How To - Build a High-Quality Radio-less AllStar Node for Under $100

 Audio Requirements

 A radio-less node should have equal or better overall audio performance and features as even the best radio-based nodes.
-There are only a few fundamental differences between them: Nodes with radios support wireless analog FM; radio-less nodes support a mic and speaker; and there are differences in how audio is processed.
-FM radios provide well-controlled audio filtering and limiting to ensure that the transmitted RF is not overmodulated, which can result in improved consistency of audio levels and improved intelligibility.
+FM radios provide well-controlled audio filtering and limiting to ensure that transmitted RF is not overdeviated, which results in improved consistency of audio levels, maximizes average Signal-To-Noise Ratio (SNR) and better utilizes the available dynamic range of typical RF communications channels.

 Mic Audio Processing